udelcodes/udelcodes.github.io/crypto2.md

 In programming, counting often starts at 0 instead of 1.
 If you're counting left to right, the “**c**” in **computers** is in the 0th position.
 The “**o**” is in the 1st position, the “**m**” is in the 2nd position, and so on.

+### We Need Your Help!

+The FBI intercepted a secret message sent through E Corp.
+E Corp is an evil business franchise run by Ivan Vladimir and Dmitry Oleg.
+They are infamous for trying to steal money from the US government!
+The FBI needs ***YOUR*** help to interpret these secret messages and stop E Corp's evil plan!

+In the first message, Ivan Vladimir and Dmitry Oleg are plotting how much money they are planning to steal.
+We intercepted it but we don’t know how much they said.

+*Ivan Vladimir: “Dmitry Oleg”
+Dmitry Oleg: “Dr Vladimir”
+Ivan Vladimir: “Please comrade, call me Dr. V”
+“How much are we planning to steal from these Americanos?”
+Dmitry Oleg: “11010 trillion dollars”

+Oh no!
+We already have 25 trillion dollars in debt!

+First, we need to figure out what the 1s and 0s even mean.
+The FBI thinks they may be written in Binary, let's investigate.

 ## Binary to Base 10, the Basics

 What is the Binary Number System?